AllenInstitute/swdb_2023/databook/_build/html/_sources/visual-coding-2p/vc2p-session-data.md

 ```

 ## Stimulus epochs
 Several stimuli are shown during each imaging session, interleaved with each other.
 The stimulus epoch table provides information of these interleaved stimulus epochs, revealing when each epoch starts and ends.
 The start and end here are provided in terms of the imaging frame of the two-photon imaging.
 This allows us to index directly into the dff or event traces.

 ```{code-cell} ipython3
 stim_epoch = data_set.get_stimulus_epoch_table()
 stim_epoch
 ```

+stimulus
+: The name of the stimulus during the epoch

+start
+: The 2p imaging frame during which the epoch starts.
+This indexes directly into the activity traces (e.g. dff or extracted events) and behavior traces (e.g. running speed).

+end
+: The 2p imaging frame during which the epoch ends.
+This indexes directly into the activity traces (e.g. dff or extracted events) and behavior traces (e.g. running speed).

 Let's plot the DFF traces of a number of cells and overlay stimulus epochs.